SG&A: Selling, General, and Administrative Expenses

-SGA expenses consist of the combined payroll costs (salaries, commissions, and travel costs of executives, salespeople, and employees) and advertising outlays a company incurs in its quest to generate sales.
-High SGA expenses can be a serious problem for almost any business.
-A good management will often attempt to keep SGA expenses limited to a certain percentage of revenue, though that figure may vary significantly between sector and industry, and even company-to-company, as different firms target different customer service models.
+High SG&A expenses in relation to revenue can be problematic for almost any business.
+Management often attempts to keep SG&A expenses limited to a certain percentage of revenue, though that figure may vary significantly between sector and industry, and from company to company, as different firms target their own operational models.

-When it comes to SGA expenses, there is a substantial difference between a company that has a variable cost structure and one that has a fixed cost structure.
-A company with high fixed expenses is said to have high operating leverage because the company loses money up to a break-even point and then makes a profit beyond that level.
+When it comes to SG&A expenses, differences exist between a company that has a mostly variable cost structure, and one that has a mainly fixed cost structure.
+The company with high fixed costs is said to have high operating leverage because it has a set, predictable amount of costs to cover, and then makes a profit beyond that level.

 For example, consider a McDonald's franchise.
 Due to the high startup costs that include the building, cooking equipment, restaurant seating, fixtures, and other outlays, you would probably need to bring in more than $1,000,000 in annual sales to break even.
 Beyond that point, you'll cover your fixed costs so you can generate far higher profits.